sambanova/ai-starter-kit/README.md

 Most code examples are written in Python, though the concepts can be applied in any language.

+**Note:** Code samples are provided as-is, and may use third-party open-source software.
+We recommend performing due diligence per your organization policies for use in your applications.
 # Available AI Starter Kits
 |  Starter Kit | About |
 | ------------ | ------------ |